nnn

 36 Last-Minute Dinners for That “What’s Even in the Fridge?”
 Moment

-This combination improves mood.
-Use store-bought tomato soup, but if you have canned tomatoes and an onion, you can make a quick version with some broth.
-For grilled cheese, you’ll want to use low heat and be patient; if you use too high of heat, you’ll get burned bread and cold cheese, which seems a little personal.
-If you have a slice of ham or tomato lying about, put it in there, and call it an improvement.
+This combination makes the mood better.
+For the soup, use store bought tomato soup, but if you have some canned tomatoes and an onion, you can make a quick version with some broth.
+For the grilled cheese, you’ll want to use low heat and be patient.
+If you use too high of heat, you’re going to get a burned piece of bread and cold cheese and that seems a little personal.
+If you have a slice of ham or tomato lying about, put it in there and call it an improvement.

 36 Last-Minute Dinners for That “What’s Even in the Fridge?”
 Moment

-This may seem simple, but in practice, it can clump together, especially if you feel rushed.
-However, this is worth trying since the recipe involves little ingredients like “pasta, pepper, cheese.”
-Use finely shredded Parmesan or pecorino cheese since pre-shredded can get weird.
-The trick is to use starchy pasta water and heat it gently: think silk, not glue.
-I have eaten an entire bowl while standing at the stove, with a fork in my hand like a raccoon with standards.
+Although it may seem straightforward, it can become a bit complicated, especially when it feels that there’s a lot of pressure.
+However, it is worth giving it a shot, as the ingredients for the recipe are quite simple: “pasta, pepper, cheese.”
+For this, use finely shredded Parmesan or pecorino cheese, as the cheese that is pre-shredded can get a bit strange.
+The secret is to use starchy pasta water and heat it gently: think of silk and not glue.
+I have eaten an entire bowl while standing at the stove, with a fork in my hand like a trash raccoon with standards.

 8) Chickpea Salad Wraps